maxhbr/LDBcollector/docs/source/getting_started.md

 ### Import your raw SBOM

 - Create a product and a release for this product in Django's admin
-- Generate an export from ORT
+- Generate an `EvaluatedModel` report with ORT from the Analyzer results:

 ```bash
 ort analyze -i /path/to/sourcecode -o /folder/for/analyzer/ -f JSON